SecurePoint USA

 The Consolidated Screening List Is No Longer Enough

 For years, compliance teams screened counterparties against the CSL and called it done.
-The BIS 50% Rule and OFAC 50% Rule changed that.
+Ownership-based rules changed that.
 Here is what happened, what it means for your program, and what to do about it in the next 30 days.

 What the CSL used to be